BDehapiot/Template-Repo_Python/utils/README_installation.md

     - add Miniforge3 to PATH environment variable

 ### 3 - Setup mamba/conda environment:
 - Run `Miniforge Prompt` from start menu shortcuts (see `Miniforge3` folder)

-- Your prompt should look like this:
+Your prompt should look like this:
 ```bash
 (base) PS C:\Users\YourUsername>
 ```
-    - ⚠️`(base)` indicates that you are in your base environment
+⚠️`(base)` indicating that you are in your base environment

 - Move the prompt to the downloaded GitHub repository using the `cd` command:
 ```bash